sesamiapp/devportal/docs/3-sesami-sdk/5-methods-and-helpers.md

 ### Initialization

 - **`init()`**
   Initializes the SDK instance.
-Automatically fetches availabilities for the current month if [autoLoad](/docs/sesami-sdk/options/) is enabled.
+Automatically fetches availabilities for the current month if [`autoLoad`](/docs/sesami-sdk/options/) is enabled.

 ### Date & Range Management

 - **`setDate(date: Date)`**
-  Updates the current date [now](/docs/sesami-sdk/options/) and fetches availabilities if they haven't been fetched yet (when [autoLoad](/docs/sesami-sdk/options/) is enabled).
+  Updates the current date [`now`](/docs/sesami-sdk/options/) and fetches availabilities if they haven't been fetched yet (when [`autoLoad`](/docs/sesami-sdk/options/) is enabled).

 - **`next(duration: "year" | "month" | "week" | "day")`**
-  Moves to the next year, month, week, or day and updates [now](/docs/sesami-sdk/options/).
-Automatically fetches availabilities if needed and [autoLoad](/docs/sesami-sdk/options/) is enabled.
+  Moves to the next year, month, week, or day and updates [`now`](/docs/sesami-sdk/options/).
+Automatically fetches availabilities if needed and [`autoLoad`](/docs/sesami-sdk/options/) is enabled.

 - **`previous(duration: "year" | "month" | "week" | "day")`**
-  Moves to the previous year, month, week, or day and updates [now](/docs/sesami-sdk/options/).
-Automatically fetches availabilities if needed and [autoLoad](/docs/sesami-sdk/options/) is enabled.
+  Moves to the previous year, month, week, or day and updates [`now`](/docs/sesami-sdk/options/).
+Automatically fetches availabilities if needed and [`autoLoad`](/docs/sesami-sdk/options/) is enabled.

 ### Adjustment

 - **`setVariantId(variantId: string)`**
-  Updates the current value for `variantId` and fetches availabilities if [autoLoad](/docs/sesami-sdk/options/) is enabled.
+  Updates the current value for [`variantId`](/docs/sesami-sdk/options/) and fetches availabilities if [`autoLoad`](/docs/sesami-sdk/options/) is enabled.

 - **`setTeamMember(teamMember: string)`**
-  Updates the current value for [teamMember](/docs/sesami-sdk/options/) and fetches availabilities if [autoLoad](/docs/sesami-sdk/options/) is enabled.
+  Updates the current value for [`teamMember`](/docs/sesami-sdk/options/) and fetches availabilities if [`autoLoad`](/docs/sesami-sdk/options/) is enabled.

 ### Availabilities

 - **`load()`**
   Manually loads availabilities for the selected range.
-Use this when [autoLoad](/docs/sesami-sdk/options/) is disabled (This method will only trigger a network request if the data is not already available).
+Use this when [`autoLoad`](/docs/sesami-sdk/options/) is disabled (This method will only trigger a network request if the data is not already available).

 ### Slot Management

 - **`reserve(slot: SesamiSlotObject)`**
-  Temporarily reserves a slot for the time period defined in Sesami app settings.
+  Temporarily reserves a slot for the period defined in Sesami app settings.
 Returns a promise resolving to the reservation status.

 - **`book(slot: SesamiSlotObject, customer: SesamiCustomerObject, options?: SesamiOptionsObject)`**
-  Instantly books a slot for a customer.
+  Instantly book a slot for a customer.
 Returns a promise resolving to the booking status.

 #### **Example**